IamFalseBeliefs/Mr.Robot-Walkthrough-FalseBeliefsYT/README.md

 ![image](https://github.com/user-attachments/assets/ad93a3bd-4968-4fc1-8024-dc00ab702a55)

 After that I logged into the WordPress site and after some digging I found I could edit files as user elliot.
 I edited the 404.php file located in Appearance -> Editor on the WordPress site with the reverse-php-script from pentestmonkey (https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) and changed the IP address to match mine.
+(Keep in mind you are replacing eveything in the 404.php file with the script)

 ![Screenshot from 2024-09-25 19-25-59](https://github.com/user-attachments/assets/e0b4c368-5bc7-4631-aa7b-9f53a26e5502)